MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Base Classifier Confidence Modification

 \subsection{Accurate Base Classifier Temperature Scaling}

-Since the mixed classifier's accuracy-robustness trade-off heavily depends on the base classifiers' confidence properties, modifying their confidence has vast potential.
-To this end, we consider temperature scaling~\cite{Hinton15}.

-We start with analyzing the accurate base classifier $g (\cdot)$.
-One approach to mitigate $g (\cdot)$'s detrimental property of being more confident when mispredicting under attack than when correctly predicting clean data is to scale up its logits prior to the Softmax operation.
+We start with analyzing the accurate base classifier $\gstd (\cdot)$, with the goal of mitigating its detrimental confidence property.
+One approach to achieve this is to scale up $\gstd (\cdot)$'s logits before the Softmax operation.
+To this end, we consider temperature scaling~\citep{Hinton15}.
 Specifically, we construct the temperature scaled model $\gts{T} (\cdot)$, whose $i\th$ entry is

 for all $i$, where $T \geq 0$ is the temperature constant.
 To scale up the confidence, $T$ should be less than $1$.